atapas/js-mtprog/README.md

 # js-mtprog
-Sample code for *Metaprogramming* in JavaScript using Proxy, Reflection etc.
+Sample code for *Metaprogramming* in JavaScript using ES6 Symbol, Proxy, Reflection etc.

 # Learn about MetaProgramming